Network Updates / Worldwide / 2021-07-14

 Shape Created with Sketch.

-Cars, trucks and buses play a major role in our lives, hauling goods from manufacturers to stores, picking up our trash, delivering packages, and transporting people around cities everyday.
-But these vehicles also greatly affect public health and climate change.
-Transport systems can benefit our health, by giving opportunities for physical activity, access to employment, education, health services, food choices and social activities – or increase our health risks through exposure to air pollutants, noise emissions, and road traffic injuries.
+Cars, trucks, and buses play a major role in our lives.
+They haul goods from manufacturers to stores, pick up our trash, deliver packages, and transport people around cities every day.
+However, urban transport emissions also greatly affect public health and climate change.
+Transport systems can benefit our health by giving opportunities for physical activity.
+It allows us access to employment, education, health services, food choices and social activities.
+These systems can also increase our health risks through exposure to air pollutants, noise emissions, and road traffic injuries.

-Addressing vehicle pollution is critical for improving air quality and reducing global warming emissions around the world.
-Sustainable transport strategies to reduce climate change also have large and immediate health benefits for the world’s population, especially its most vulnerable groups, such as the poor, older persons, children and adolescents, migrants and refugees, to name a few.
+Addressing vehicle pollution is critical for improving air quality and reducing global warming emissions worldwide.
+Sustainable transport strategies to reduce climate change also have large and immediate health benefits for the world’s population.
+This is especially true among vulnerable groups, such as the poor, older persons, children and adolescents, migrants, and refugees.

-Looking at transport solutions through a health lens can help shape policies that can in turn deliver benefits for health, economic development and climate resilient cities.
-A number of tools exist to assess, plan and finance healthy and climate-friendly transport.
+Looking at transport solutions through a health lens can help shape policies that go beyond access and speed.
+Transport policies can also benefit health, economic development, and climate-resilient cities.
+A number of tools exist to assess, plan, and finance healthy and climate-friendly transport.

-An important framework for health-promoting transport solutions is “avoid-shift-improve.”
+An important framework for health-promoting transport solutions and reducing urban transport emissions is “avoid-shift-improve.”
 Avoid health harming and polluting transport and development policies; shift to healthy, environmentally friendly and active modes of transport; and improve fuel and vehicle technologies.

 Here are the top five solutions to address transport emissions: